raniprati/algosml/README.md

 # algosml
 ML algos implemented using sklearn
-The code and data files are in branch: codesml
+The code and data files are in branch: runmodels